frequently asked questions

 WHAT ARE YOU WORKING ON AT THE MOMENT?
 HAS YOUR ART TAKEN A NEW DIRECTION LATELY?

-I see the recent Artfair in Amsterdam as providing a platform on which to build a significant body of new work over the next year.
+I see the recent Artfairs in The Netherlands as providing a platform on which to build a significant body of new work over the next year.
 I work on a completely new collection.
 I always develop new ideas and I’m currently learning the classic oil painting technique.
 I love to lubricate oil paint.
 Have you ever tried it?

 WHAT WAS THE FIRST ARTWORK YOU EVER MADE?